 Flushed, red skin means the baby is too hot.
-Restlessness is another sign.
+Restlessness (or excessive sleepiness) can be another sign.
 Remove some clothing or a blanket.

 Fold a square blanket diagonally to make a triangle.
 Turn the triangle so the flat base is at the top and the point is at the bottom.